-Jalapeno Popper Pork Loin has the spicy kick of a jalapeno popper with the protein you need to be satisfied.
+This stuffed pork loin has the spicy kick of a jalapeno popper with all the goodness you want for dinner!
 Stuffed with bacon, jalapeno peppers, and cheese, this recipe will have you stuffed and satisfied!
-For another dinner favorite around here, try my Beef Stroganoff.
+For another dinner favorite around here, try my French Onion Stuffed Pork Loin.

 Jalapeno Popper Pork Loin

 Winner, winner, pork loin dinner!
 Pork is packed with protein and essential vitamins and minerals that make it one of the healthier meats to eat.
 In fact, a center-cut pork loin is one of the leaner cuts of pork you can choose, as well as the tenderloin.
 Both cuts are low in fat and calories, and they are still full of flavor!
 Just wait until you had the jalapenos, bacon, and cheese to the pork to make the Jalapeno Pork Loin!!!